rebelsky/sams-assorted-musings-reflections/cnix-thinking-in-c.md

 conditionals](https://sourcemaking.com/refactoring/replace-conditional-with-polymorphism).

 Note that these differences are not differences of syntax.
-Rather, different capabilities in different kinds of languages really do lead people to develop and express solutions to problems in very different ways.
+Rather, different capabilities in different kinds of languages lead people to develop and express solutions to problems in very different ways.

 At Grinnell, we teach three different paradigms and three different languages in our introductory sequence so that our students can